Employees: if you want to change your contract

 - make sure you have tried everything by talking with your employer

 - check your employer is following your workplace’s internal policies

-- consider making a formal complaint
+- consider making a formal complaint ('raise a grievance')

 You can call the Acas helpline to talk through your situation with an adviser.
 We cannot give an opinion but can discuss your options.